aksommerville/spellingbee/README.md

 - [ ] Beehive in battle, I'd like the bees animated, orbiting the hive.
 Can we generalize that, and also use it for like stars around the head when struck?
 - [ ] Proper graphics.
 - [ ] We're failing at `make edit` due to resource compilation when a map is invalid.
 Need to work around that; we want to use make edit to make it valid again!
+- - Same if the code fails to compile.
+That shouldn't prevent editor from running.